amergin/epimetal/docs/project/docs/installation.md

 # Installation

-These instructions are provided in case you want to run your own instance of Plotter.
+These instructions are provided in case you want to run your own instance of Epidemia.
 The software is encapsulated in [Docker](http://docker.com) containers, making the software relatively easy to deploy on different host systems.

 ## Technical overview
-There are four Docker containers that are set up in order to run Plotter.
+There are four Docker containers that are set up in order to run Epidemia.

 First is the *web container* that first compiles the latest version of the front end application and serves it with [Nginx](http://nginx.com) web server.